jpowellsdak/communicate_data_findings/readme.md

 ## Summary of Findings

->- THere was a pattern with flight Delays with an increase in Feb, then March drops, then there's a gradual increase each month of April, May and June.
+>- There was a pattern with flight Delays with an increase in Feb, then March drops, then there's a gradual increase each month of April, May and June.
 With Covid however, this pattern changed completely in 2020.
 In 2020 there were almost no delays, only cancellations for March, April and part of May.
 The cancellations were almost entirely SECURITY delays.

 >- I found that there is an unexpected connection between distance flown and carrier delays.
 The short leg airlines have some of the higher carrier delays.